imagej/imagej.github.io/_pages/develop/maven.md

 mvn install:install-file -Dfile=/path/to/foo.jar -DgroupId=org.foo -DartifactId=foo -Dversion=1.0.0 -Dpackaging=jar
 ```

-For the `groupId`, it is typically best to use the reversed domain name of the library's web site.
+For the `groupId`, it is typically best to use the reversed domain name of the library's website.
 For libraries that are not explicitly versioned, you may want to use a datestamp such as "20120920" for the `version`, rather than inventing your own versioning scheme.

 {% include notice icon='warning' content="If you use `install:install-file`, others will not be able to build your code unless they also use `install:install-file` to install the library on their systems." %}